pypy/pypy.org/posts/2022/12/pypy-alive.rst

 One `exercise I try to do after finding bugs`_ is to reflect on ways that the bug could have been avoided.
-I think this is particularly important in the JIT, where bugs are potentially really annoying to find.
+I think this is particularly important in the JIT, where bugs are potentially really annoying to find and can cause very strange behaviour in basically arbitrary Python code.

 As usual for this bug the answer would have been "try to think more carefully when working", but that often fails in complicated situations, because humans